Roads Less Traveled Twin Falls, ID Perrine Bridge

 made one last trip -- to Ketchum -- and decided this was the spot.

-Lodge, winding along the Big Wood River.
-Between that trail to the
+to Galena Lodge, winding along the Big Wood River.
+Between that trail to the north and the

 Brilliant deep blue skies greeted us every morning during our first week,